-It's now the 6th year that we will be running this hugely successful competition which encourages secondary school (or equivalent) youngsters from local schools and colleges* to come up with exciting, innovative ideas.
+We are delighted to formally announce our Innovation Competition for 2020 and we encourage secondary school (or equivalent) youngsters from local schools and colleges to come up with exciting, innovative ideas.

-Last year's winners were an 'altruistic watch', a 'pivot' kitchen rest and an innovation 'bee bath'.
-In previous years we've had ideas including flashing toy boxes (to encourage young children to be tidy), a Swiss Army makeup kit, a way of opening public toilet doors without touching the handle, a sophisticated corrective writing device for disabled people, a simple way of getting the right angle for brushing your teeth, an automatic egg cleaner for poultry sheds and an amazing water-capture system for adventurous hikers.
+Previous winners include an 'altruistic watch', flashing toy boxes (to encourage young children to be tidy), a Swiss Army makeup kit, a way of opening public toilet doors without touching the handle, and a sophisticated corrective writing device for disabled people.

-This year the competition is supported by our Club, County Development Co Ltd, The Kentish Gazette, Canterbury Christchurch University and Clague Architects.
-There's a cash prize for the winner and two runners up:
+This year the competition, which we now run together with Canterbury Christchurch University, is supported by The Brett Group, The Kentish Gazette, Canterbury Christchurch University and Clague Architects.
+As before, there's a cash prize for the winner and two runners up:

 - 1st prize: £300